-The Shar-Pei has a very ancient history.
-It is not known quite how far back this goes, but there are statues that have a strong resemblance to the breed that date back to the time of the Hang Dynasty in China, over 2,000 years ago.
+The shar-pei has a very ancient history.
+It is not known quite how far back this goes, but some statues have a strong resemblance to the breed that date back to the time of the Hang Dynasty in China, over 2,000 years ago.

-The breed was officially recognized by the American Kennel Club in the late eighties.
+The breed was officially recognized by the (AKC) in the late 1980s.
 Since then, while still cherished by enthusiasts, their popularity has waned somewhat and this has been of benefit to the breed in terms of responsible breeding programs being more common, but the fallout from that time is still apparent.

 If they do need a bath, the biggest concern is ensuring that, if they are particularly wrinkly, you properly dry in between the folds.
 They can be prone to skin infections.
 They may also need their mouth cleaned after eating.

 Their very small ears can also be prone to developing infections.
 Making sure that they are cleaned with a high-quality cleanser is often recommended.